 After seeing a mom staging a scene for Instagram by the poolside, Jen shared her observations with her friends.
 Her fantastic post quickly went viral, inspiring lots of young moms out there, but also sparking a lot of comments and critique.

 Instagram can have devastating effects on mental health and self-confidence in teenagers.
-There’s even a study showing how it affects their view over themselves and their lives.
-But it seems that even famous pop stars aren’t immune to the bad influence of social media.
+There’s even a study showing how it affects their view of themselves and their lives.
+But it seems that even famous pop stars aren’t immune to the negative influence of social media.
 In a recent interview with The Sun, Madonna strongly criticized Instagram, claiming that it was “made to make you feel bad.”

 Judging from a recently leaked design prototype, Instagram might soon hide the Like counts from people who view your posts.
 Although it looks like a small tweak in design, this change could have a huge impact on everyone on the platform: artists who show off their work, influencers, or casual Instagram users.